canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 # Who are we doing this for?

-- Primary audience: people who make web things in GC
+- Primary audience: people who make web things in GC - and people who manage the services/programs
 - Secondary audiences: people who make web things in other govts, in the private sector etc.

 # Considerations / ground rules